I'm all for a good ol' fashioned showdown. But when it comes to the cash ISA vs stocks and shares ISA duel, it shouldn't be a fight.

 Should I save my cash or invest it?

 Putting your cash in a cash ISA may seem like a safe way to protect your money.
 Though if you're looking to grow your savings and beat inflation, cash is unlikely to be the answer.

-When you invest in stocks and shares, you’re putting your money to work.
-This is why your long-term return with a stocks and shares ISA could be higher than with a cash ISA.
+When you invest in stocks and shares, you're putting your money to work.
+This is why your long-term (and by that we mean at least a five-year period) investment return with a stocks and shares ISA could be higher than with a cash ISA.

 So let's say you want to save some money but you plan to take it out in the next few months.
 In that case, it could make sense to keep the cash in a general savings account rather than a cash ISA, where your contributions would eat away at your total allowance.
 Its value is also unlikely to fluctuate in the same way any invested money in a stocks and shares ISA could.